- Business units and nonprofit organisatons, investments

 In the spotlight

 The latest issue of the Statistical Report provides a comprehensive picture of the most important socio-economic trends and features.
 The analysis is supplemented by inset figures and tables, as well as by Excel tables providing an opportunity for a detailed overview.

-The gross domestic product of Hungary increased by 2.7% in the 4th quarter of 2013 compared to the corresponding period of the previous year.
-The performance of agriculture, construction and manufacturing activities all increased.
-The performance of the Hungarian economy grew by 1.1% in 2013.
-The value of gross domestic product was HUF 29 114 billion at current prices and HUF 2 million 943 thousand per capita in 2013.
+The gross domestic product of Hungary increased by 3.5% in the first quarter of 2014 compared to the corresponding period of the previous year.
+The performance of construction and manufacturing activities increased significantly.